 Information to include when making an animal complaint

-- The address of the where the animal is located
+- The correct address of the offending dog.

 What type of complaints are investigated?